Romuald Figuier

-Romuald Figuier (/fr/; born in Saint-Pol-de-Léon, Finistère, Brittany, on 9 May 1938), also known mononymously as Romuald, is a French singer.
+Romuald Figuier (/fr/; 9 May 1938 – 12 May 2026), also known mononymously as Romuald, was a French singer.

+Life and career

-He represented in the 1964 Eurovision Song Contest with "Où sont-elles passées" and finished 3rd.
+Romuald Figuier was born in Saint-Pol-de-Léon, Finistère, Brittany on 9 May 1938.
+He represented in the Eurovision Song Contest 1964 with "Où sont-elles passées" and finished 3rd.

 In 1968, Romuald represented Andorra at the III International Song Festival held at the Maracanazinho Stadium in Rio de Janeiro, Brazil.
 He finished fifth with the song "Le bruit des vagues" (S. Lebrail/P. Sevran, Romuald).
 The following year, he represented the same country in the same festival and finished fifth again with the song "Tous les printemps du monde" (S. Lebrail/P. Sevran, Romuald).